New rate peg methodology to raise funds for growing councils and communities

 The NSW Government is committed to strengthening the performance and sustainability of local government.
-To deliver on that commitment, the Minister for Local Government, the Hon.
-Shelley Hancock MP, introduced a Bill containing a series of sensible reforms developed collaboratively with the local government sector as part of an extensive public consultation process.
+To deliver on that commitment, the Minister for Local Government introduced a Bill containing a series of sensible reforms developed collaboratively with the local government sector as part of an extensive public consultation process.

 That Bill, now the Local Government Amendment Act 2021 was passed by the NSW Parliament on 13 May and assented to on 24 May 2021.
 A copy of that law as passed by the Parliament made be viewed here.